The Disability Tax Credit and ODSP

-Even if the Disability Tax Credit cannot be utilized while on ODSP, it can be transferred to a relative who has provided assistance.
+Even if the Disability Tax Credit refund cannot be utilized while on ODSP, it can be transferred to a relative who has provided assistance.
 Eligible relatives include common-law spouses, siblings, aunts, uncles, sons, daughters, parents, grandparents, or grandchildren.

 The RDSP allows ODSP recipients approved for the Disability Tax Credit to take advantage of the Disability Savings Bond.
 This bond is a $1,000 amount granted annually to Canadians with disabilities who establish an RDSP and have a low to modest income, which includes ODSP recipients.
 The $1,000 bond continues to be provided every year until either the lifetime maximum of $20,000 (20 years) or the age of 50 is reached.